International Trading

 What Is International Trading?

-International trading is the exchange of capital, goods, and services across international borders or territories.
+International trading is the comprehensive and multi-layered process of exchanging capital, goods, and services across sovereign national borders or territories.

 Key Takeaways